Meldiron/appwrite-cms-v0/README.md

 ## Contributing

+Fun fact, we are using Nuxt! 🥳 If you understand Vue, you are more than ready to start building components.
+If you don't, eh, you will figure it out 😅 Don't be scared, components are tiny HTML&CSS&JS snippets that only uses Vue to bind data between HTML an JavaScript.

 All code contributions - including those of people having commit access - must go through a pull request and be approved by a core developer before being merged.
 This is to ensure a proper review of all the code.

 We truly ❤️ pull requests!
-Refer to information below in order to understand how to setup&build the project, see how folder structore works and what technologies we use.
+Refer to information below in order to understand how to setup&build the project and see how folder structore works.

-### Build Setup
+## Build Setup

 ```bash
 # install dependencies